 - The IA-CEPA particularly offers opportunity to deliver powerhouse activities, where the imports of one partner are used to strengthen the export competitiveness of the other partner.
 In your submission, you should also explain how your opportunity will target this, and increase bilateral and/or regional growth and prosperity.

-Is the activity scalable?
-Does it crowd in other investors or traders from the sector or from related value chains?
+Business opportunities must be a catalyst for growth.
+You should explain to Katalis how your opportunity is scalable, and whether it will crowd in other investors or traders from the sector or from related value chains.

-Does your activity target, include or make a positive impact on women, people with disabilities or other marginalised groups – particularly in sectors heavily affected by COVID-19?
+Business opportunities should ideally target, include, or make a positive impact on women, people with disabilities, or other marginalised groups.

 Katalis can support policy and regulatory reform to help strengthen and align commercial ecosystems.
-Is your activity dependent upon large policy or regulatory reform under IA-CEPA?
-If so, is the change politically feasible or practical?
+In your submission to Katalis, you should consider if your opportunity is dependent on large policy or regulatory reform under IA-CEPA, and if this change is politically feasible or practical.